Comanche: Captive Herman Lehmann

 One of the most famous captives in Texas was a German boy named Herman Lehmann.
-He had been kidnapped by the Apaches, only to escape and be rescued by the Comanches.
+He had been kidnapped by the Apache, only to escape and be rescued by the Comanche.
 Lehmann became the adoptive son of Quanah Parker.
 On August 26, 1901, Quanah Parker provided a legal affidavit verifying Lehmann's life as his adopted son 1877–1878.
 On May 29, 1908, the United States Congress authorized the United States Secretary of the Interior to allot Lehmann, as an adopted member of the Comanche nation, 160 acres of Oklahoma land, near Grandfield.

 Recent history

 Entering the Western economy was a challenge for the Comanche in the late 19th and early 20th centuries.
-Many tribal members were defrauded of whatever remained of their land and possessions.
+Many tribal citizens were defrauded of whatever remained of their land and possessions.
 Appointed paramount chief by the United States government, Chief Quanah Parker campaigned vigorously for better deals for his people, meeting with Washington politicians frequently; and helped manage land for the tribe.

 Parker became wealthy as a cattleman.
 He also campaigned for the Comanches' permission to practice the Native American Church religious rites, such as the usage of peyote, which was condemned by European Americans.

 Before the first Oklahoma legislature, Quanah testified:

 I do not think this legislature should interfere with a man's religion, also these people should be allowed to retain this health restorer.
 These healthy gentleman before you use peyote and those that do not use it are not so healthy.

 During World War II, many Comanche left the traditional tribal lands in Oklahoma to seek jobs and more opportunities in the cities of California and the Southwest.
 About half of the Comanche population still lives in Oklahoma, centered on the town of Lawton.

 Recently, an 80-minute 1920 silent film was "rediscovered", titled The Daughter of Dawn.
 It features a cast of more than 300 Comanche and Kiowa.